home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ## Sensor

 These Sensor are disabled by default, to enable them, click the "Configure" button on the Unifi-integration page and go to page 3/3.
-Here you can enable the different sensors.
+Here the different sensors can be enabled.

 **Warning:** This will add a new Device to Home Assistant for every connected client in your network.
 If you network is very large, this will get very messy in Home Assistant.

-Currently it is also not possible to get a global bandwidth sensor for something like a UDM Pro.
+Currently it is also not possible to get a global bandwidth sensor for a UDM router.
 The Integration only supports per-device sensors.

 ### Bandwidth sensor